 If you’ve ended up here, then hello!

-From Brightblack Retro to Brightblack today.
+From Brightblack to Brightblack today.

-By 2008, it had gotten to well over 120 pages, which didn’t even include some of the whole sections I dropped in, such as when I added my whole University thesis in 2002, complete with restored diagrams and essentially an online version of what I’d submitted at University in 1996.
+By 2008, it had gotten to well over 120 active pages, which didn’t even include some of the whole sections I dropped in, such as when I added my whole University thesis in 2002, complete with restored diagrams and essentially an online version of what I’d submitted at University in 1996.

 What’s that name about?